Learn more about the CNA life and get details about how to enroll in NextStep’s training-to-placement CNA program.

 Registered nurse (RN) and Licensed Practical Nurse (LPN) instructors must have a minimum of one year's experience within the past three years in caring for the elderly or chronically ill of any age, have completed a course in adult instruction or have experience teaching adult courses, and be approved by the WA Nursing Care Quality Assurance Commission.

-The NextStep WA CNA Course can be completed in an average of eight weeks, coursework must be completed in no more than sixteen weeks from the date of enrollment.
+The NextStep WA CNA Course can be completed in an average of eight weeks, coursework must be completed in no more than twelve weeks from the date of registration.
 The speed of course completion is dependent on learners’ self-motivated progress.
 The coursework includes:

 Total theory (app) portion of the program =